The Best Day Hikes in Whistler: Trails You Can’t Miss

 Lost Lake

-The trail is about 4 km round trip, offering a peaceful loop around the lake.
+The trail is about a 4 km round trip, offering a peaceful loop around the lake.
 The path is well-maintained and great for both walking and biking.
 The lake itself is serene, ideal for a swim in the summer or a picnic by the shore.
 I enjoyed the calm atmosphere and the chance to spot wildlife like birds and squirrels when we walked the trail in the evening before heading back to Vancouver.
+This is one of the easy Whistler hikes for beginners.

 There are a few other lakes near Whistler that you can visit if you are looking for beach activities as well as walking around the lakes.
 Some are a bit further away and of different lengths but if you have the time, it is worth exploring these Whistler lakes.